Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/Lesson08.md

-# Day 8: Authentication with JWT (JSON Web Tokens) in Node
+# Day 8: Authentication with JWT in Node

 ## Minute-by-Minute